Renter's Rights Act

 Introduction

 The Renters’ Rights Act 2025 introduces major reforms to the private rented sector in England, impacting landlords, letting agents, and tenants.
-While the Act is now law, we are awaiting confirmation of when its various parts will come into force.
+Tenancy reforms contained in the Act (1-7 below) come into force on 1 May 2026, with points 8-10 expected to be in place by the end of the year.

 1. ASTs become periodic tenancies